 1. Implement a Concise Algorithm to Address Ocular Surface Disease (OSD)

-DED is a complex disease, with a wide range of signs and symptoms that need to be analysed in a strategic and organized way.
-Using Dr. Reis’ algorithm is important, as it helps to prevent errors and oversights, while elevating patient care and improving clinical outcomes.
+DED is a complex disease, with a wide range of signs and symptoms that need to be analyzed in a strategic and organized way.
+Using Dr. Reis’ algorithm is important, as it helps to prevent errors and oversights while elevating patient care and improving clinical outcomes.

 2. Advanced Diagnosis and Management Solutions

 I-MED Pharma has the quickest, most reliable and economical diagnostic tools available for accurately measuring tear osmolarity and tear volume in your patients.